-Excused absences from Wednesday conferences include residents on nights, vacation, academic leave, out of state or country electives, residents on MICU and some FMS-A rotations.
+Excused absences from Wednesday conferences include residents on night float weeks, vacation, academic leave, out of state or country electives, MICU, Children's Hospital and some FMS weeks.
 Residents are expected to attend all or 100% of the remaining conferences.
 Excused absences account for 20 % of the total conference time.